COVID-19 Crisis: Harm Reduction Resources for People who Use Drugs

 For resources directed at harm reduction service providers, please see our other page here.

+The following guidelines were also comprised by 3D Research when the pandemic first broke out and contain comprehensive advice for all people who use drugs to consider.
 Thanks to our colleagues over at Talking Drugs and Drug Policy Network South East Europe these tips are also available in the following languages:

 1) DON'T SHARE pipes, bongs, vapes or joints, nasal tubes (for inhaling/snorting), and all injecting equipment (including sterilized water)